 Conclusions

-Recent data from Israel show rising femicide rates and an increase in women seeking help from CPDVs, with more calls to There are long waiting lists for shelters for battered women and for CPDV servicIPV emergency lines (*118) and police complaints.
-Given these increases, one would expectHowever, women still report their experiences or receivesupport highlight the challenges of supporting amid and greater police involvement, which lead makes the rising number of IPV cases known to CPDV teams particularly concerning.
+Recent data from Israel show rising femicide rates and an increase in women seeking help from CPDVs, with more calls to IPV emergency lines (*118) and police complaints.
+However, many women still do not report their experiences or receive the support they need.
+Our interviewees highlight the challenges of supporting IPV survivors amid insufficient budgeting and understaffing, which lead to long waiting lists for shelters and CPDV services.
+This makes the rising number of IPV cases known to CPDV teams particularly concerning.

-If current policies addressed these urgent shortages, they would align with the 1991 law for protecting IPV survivors., which emphasizes the need for protection and recognizes IPV as an emergency situation, and, while also calling for sanctions against abusive men.
+If current policies addressed these urgent shortages, they would align with the 1991 law for the prevention of domestic violence, which emphasizes the need for protection and recognizes IPV as an emergency situation, while also calling for sanctions against abusive men.
 The lack of such responses aligns with Campbell’s (2013) concept of neo-patriarchy, where neoliberal cuts to state welfare intersect with conservative ideological shifts, undermining progress made by the women’s movement.
-Our analysis exposes the gap between the policy goals outlined in the 1991 legislation and the actual responses to IPV survivorsGiven sconcernsthat has been marginalizedour study
+Given scholarly concerns that the state’s focus on IPV as a criminal offense has been marginalized (Walby and Towers 2018), our study aimed to examine how social workers within welfare services perceive and respond to IPV survivors.

-OurIn addition to, increasedcasesnd better enforcement of our study examined social workers’ perceptions of IPV. interviewees did not recognize the urgency or risk faced by IPV survivors.
-Consequently, ratherconcerningas the lack of support fordo not engage in y
+In addition to the need for more social workers, increased police involvement in IPV cases, and better enforcement of restraining orders, our study examined social workers’ perceptions of IPV.
+We were surprised to find that our interviewees did not recognize the urgency or risk faced by IPV survivors.
+Particularly concerning was the lack of support for survivors who do not engage in therapy sessions.

-Contrary to call comprehensiveto complement, and recognition of y-specific challenges in IPVstudy reveals a concerning trend in professional discourse that downplaysInstead of addressing the immediate dangers of domestic violence, professionals have increasingly emphasized a problematic paradigm of gender symmetry and reciprocity in IPV.
+Contrary to Sutton and Carlson’s (2019) call for comprehensive advocacy to complement the empowerment model, and recognition of ethnic identity-specific challenges in IPV, our study reveals a concerning trend in professional discourse that downplays survivors’ risks.
+Instead of addressing the immediate dangers of domestic violence, professionals have increasingly emphasized a problematic paradigm of gender symmetry and reciprocity in IPV.
 Our analysis exposed a profound linguistic and conceptual shift in how social workers frame domestic violence, focusing on the dynamics of a violent couple, women’s aggressive tendencies, and boundary-setting issues, while detaching IPV from its broader social context of pervasive gender inequality.
 This shift suggests that state welfare institutions – originally designed to support women facing IPV – have fundamentally changed their mission, undermining the view that women have an inherent right to protection from IPV.